 - Excessive hunger and comfort food cravings

-- Falling asleep within five minutes of lying down
+- Falling asleep within five minutes of lying

 - You’re always catching colds and can’t seem to ward off illness